Mobility for learners and staff in adult education

 Group mobility of adult learners: a group of adult learners from the sending organisation can spend time in another country to benefit from innovative learning organised through cooperation between the sending and hosting organisations (purchase of commercially available training services is not supported).
 Activities may include a combination of various formal, informal and non-formal learning methods and techniques, such as peer learning, work-based learning, volunteering, and other innovative approaches.
 Qualified trainers from the sending organisation must accompany the learners for the entire duration of the activity and take part in the implementation of the learning programme.
 The content of group mobility activities should focus on key competences of adult learners or the inclusion and diversity, digital, environmental sustainability and participatory dimensions of the programme.

 Short-term learning mobility of adult learners: adult learners can spend a period abroad at a hosting organisation to improve their knowledge and skills.
 An individual learning programme must be defined for each participant.
-At the end of the activity, each learner must undergo an evaluation and certification of learning outcomes.
-The learning programme may include a combination of various formal, informal and non-formal learning methods, including in-class learning, work-based learning, job-shadowing, observation and other innovative approaches.
+The learning programme may include a combination of various formal, informal and non-formal learning methods.

 Long-term learning mobility of adult learners: adult learners can spend a longer period abroad at a hosting organisation to improve their knowledge and skills.
 An individual learning programme must be defined for each participant.
-The learning programme may include a combination of various formal, informal and non-formal learning methods, including in-class learning, work-based learning, job-shadowing, observation and other innovative approaches.
+The learning programme may include a combination of various formal, informal and non-formal learning methods.

-Please note that the difference between group and individual activity formats is not based on travelling and accommodation arrangements, but exclusively on requirements for collective or individual learning programmes.
-Accordingly, the group mobility format is recommended for simple activities that make use of existing resources and content, while individual formats are better suited for learning programmes that need specific investment from the sending and receiving organisations (including in cases where several participants will be travelling and staying together).
-In line with their requirements, a different level of organisational support is provided for different activity formats, as defined in the funding rules presented at the end of this chapter.
+Please note that the difference between group and individual activity formats is not based on travelling and accommodation arrangements, but rather on requirements for collective or individual learning programmes, as described below under ‘Documentation of learning outcomes’.
+Accordingly, a different level of organisational support is provided for group and individual activities, as defined in the funding rules presented at the end of this chapter.
+The group mobility format is recommended for simple activities that make use of existing resources and content, while individual formats are better suited for activities that require specific investment from the sending and receiving organisations (including in cases where several participants will be travelling and staying together).

 Eligible participants

-Eligible participants are learners with participating in an adult education programme2 at the sending organisation.
+Eligible participants are learners benefitting from adult education programmes or activities1 at the sending organisation.

 When selecting participants, all projects should aim for an inclusive and balanced mix of participant profiles and significant involvement of participants with fewer opportunities, in line with the objectives of the action.